-Full details of our summer 2018 results can be viewed here: Year 11 Results 2018
+Full details of our summer 2022 results can be viewed here:

 Our Year 13 students also reaped the rewards of two years' hard work, improving on their KS4 results in core subjects and achieving a range of new vocational qualifications.

-The following document gives details of the number of students who made expected progress in the core curriculum in 2017-18: Expected progress 17-18
+We will publish below details of the number of students who made expected progress in the core curriculum in each term of 2021-22.

-D. Department for Education Key Stage 4 Performance Data 2018
+C. Department for Education Key Stage 4 Performance Data 2019

-The Department for Education publishes school performance data in January of each school year, this focuses on the performance of the previous year's Year 11 students.
-Our current most recent data is therefore for our Summer 2018 leavers.
+The Department for Education usually publishes school performance data in January of each school year, this focuses on the performance of the previous year's Year 11 students.
+The Government has announced that it will not publish any school educational performance data based on tests, assessments or exams for 2020.
+The most recent data is therefore for our Summer 2019 leavers.

-Performance data for Castle Hill can be viewed and compared with that of other schools here: Compare school performance 2018
+This performance data for Castle Hill can be viewed and compared with that of other schools here: Compare school performance 2019